Franklin-University-WEBD236/webd236-todo-file-uploads/README.md

-# WEBD 236 To Do app with object orientation
+# WEBD 236 To Do app with file upload capabilities

 Goals are:
-  - migrate to objects for Model, View, and Controller
-  - create an auto-loader to avoid imports
-  - use the Validator class effectively
-  - move to hashed passwords
+  - Allow users to upload profile pictures
+  - Allow multiple file-based attachments for each todo.